Brier Island Trails Committee

 Big Meadow Bog

 The Big Meadow Bog on Brier Island is within the UNESCO Biosphere Reserve of Nova Scotia.
-It is important as one of only two locations of the endangered Eastern Mountain Avens in Nova Scotia, found otherwise only in the White Mountains of New Hampshire, USA.
+The Bog is important as it is one of only two locations for the Eastern Mountain Avens, a Species at Risk.
+The Eastern Mountain Avens is found in the Big Meadow Bog and in the White Mountains of New Hampshire, USA.

 Brier Island is a recognized eco-tourism destination, with visitors arriving to observe whales and other marine life, migratory birds, the columnar basalt cliffs and our rich diversity of flora and fauna.

-The Trail is a new boardwalk, specifically constructed to be entirely accessible.
+The Trail is boardwalk, specifically constructed to be entirely accessible.
 It brings visitors close to and over a fragile ecosystem, without damaging the flora and fauna usually distant from the edge.

 Further reading: